 There’s loads to do on Bute, we have beautiful beaches, historic sites, tons of places to eat, drink and shop, and lots of other fun stuff to do.
 We’ve suggested some activities here: http://www.butefest.co.uk/8-reasons/ and the weekend before ButeFest you can enjoy the Open Studios Trail: http://www.butestudiotrail.com/

-Any chance of a shower and a proper loo?
+Any chance of a proper loo?

 What is there to do for children?